MattSegal/django-react-guide/README.md

 Example code for a Django / React [setup guide](https://mattsegal.dev/django-react.html)

-This branch represents the project with a minimal Webpack setup, but no React or Babel yet.
+This branch represents the project with a minimal Webpack setup plus React and Babel.

 ## Frontend setup instructions